The m3e-skeleton component provides a loading placeholder surface with flexible shape variants

 This section outlines usage examples and configuration guidance for the components in this package.

-The component creates an overlay shape for each node, matching its geometry while preserving the layout of the
+elements.
+The component creates an overlay shape for each node, matching its geometry while preserving the

 Use the loaded attribute to reveal loaded content.